 As technology improves, the inclusion of high fidelity auditory and haptic displays in digital devices is becoming commonplace.
-Auditory displays make use of speech and non-speech sounds to convey information (Kramer 1994) and are typically used to draw attention to activities outside of the field of view, or to provide additional information in situations where the eyes are occupied or there is limited screen space.
-To date, auditory interfaces have been successfully employed in a variety of areas including monitoring applications for complex environments, such as operating rooms and aircraft flight decks, improving accessibility to visually represented information, and supporting data exploration through sonification (Hermann 2002).
+Auditory displays make use of speech and non-speech sounds to convey information [6] and are typically used to draw attention to activities outside of the field of view, or to provide additional information in situations where the eyes are occupied or there is limited screen space.
+To date, auditory interfaces have been successfully employed in a variety of areas including monitoring applications for complex environments, such as operating rooms and aircraft flight decks, improving accessibility to visually represented information, and supporting data exploration through sonification [7].
 Haptic and tactile displays on the other hand, are interfaces that convey information through cutaneous or kinesthetic sensation.
-They allow visually represented objects to be augmented with rich physical properties, such as mass and textures, and can be used to simulate most physical sensations that can be mathematically represented, such as gravitational fields (Kortum 2008).
+They allow visually represented objects to be augmented with rich physical properties, such as mass and textures, and can be used to simulate most physical sensations that can be mathematically represented, such as gravitational fields [8].
 This is usually achieved by using vibrating or robotic devices to convey haptic sensations, allowing a user to perform physical manipulations like pulling, pushing and feeling objects.
 Research has produced a variety of techniques for conveying information through haptic and tactile feedback.
-Tactons, for instance, are a form of structured tactile signals that can be used to convey abstract messages non-visually and are equivalent to visual icons and audio earcons (Brewster and Brown 2004).
+Tactons, for instance, are a form of structured tactile signals that can be used to convey abstract messages non-visually and are equivalent to visual icons and audio earcons [9].

-2.1.
-Non-visual Interaction with Diagrams
+2.1 Non-visual Interaction with Diagrams

-Interest in supporting non-visual access to visually represented information grew in parallel with early developments in Auditory Display research (Kramer 1994).
+Interest in supporting non-visual access to visually represented information grew in parallel with early developments in Auditory Display research [6].

 A major drive of such endeavours has been and still is the potential to support individuals with temporary or permanent perceptual impairments.
-For example, (Mansur et al. 1985) pioneered a sonification technique to display a line graph in audio by mapping its y-values to the pitch of an acoustic tone and its x-values to time.
+For example, [10] pioneered a sonification technique to display a line graph in audio by mapping its yvalues to the pitch of an acoustic tone and its x-values to time.
 This approach to using sonification allows visually impaired individuals to examine data presented in line graphs and tables.
 Current approaches to supporting non-visual interaction with visual displays employ one or a combination of two distinct models of representation; Spatial or Hierarchical.
-The two models differ in the degree to which they maintain the original representation when translating its visual content (Mynatt and Weber 1994), and hence produce dramatically different nonvisual interactive displays.
+The two models differ in the degree to which they maintain the original representation when translating its visual content [11], and hence produce dramatically different non-visual interactive displays.

-2.1.1.
-Spatial Models
+2.1.1 Spatial Models